xfano/Diary-of-an-Aspiring-Linux-Sysadmin/Void Linux: Making a Cursor Theme a Global KDE Plasma Default.md

 ---

-I was happy until I realized I simply can't copy and paste my DCT folder it in the Icons directory.
+I was happy until I realized I simply can't copy and paste my DCT folder in the Icons directory.
 It seems to me that Void Linux doesn't have the ``use as root`` option for Dolphin.
 No matter, there's the commandline for that.
 But it _still didn't work_.

 I have made the ``default folder`` and the ``index.theme`` with the content: